sib-swiss/containers-snakemake-training/docs/course_material/5_reproducibility_snakemake.md

 Given the presence of a non-default package in the script, we need to find a solution to make it accessible inside the rule.
 The easiest way to do that is to create a rule-specific conda environment.
 In Snakemake, you can do this by providing an environment config file (in YAML format) to the rule with the `conda` directive.

-**(Optional) Exercise:** If you have time, you can create your own config file for the environment using the tip on 'Environment features' below.
+**Optional exercise:** If you have time, you can create your own config file for the environment using the tip on 'Environment features' below.
 If you need a reminder on how environment files look and work, you can check out slides 4-10 of the presentation (available [here](#material)).
 Otherwise, you can directly skip to the answer.

 ??? tip "Environment features"
     * Environment `name` is `py3.12`